-This church growth class will focus on church growth and planting, not as a list of programs to be tried, but as the serious study of the questions:
+This church health and growth class will focus on developing healthy, growing churches and planting new ones.
+This is not about a list of programs to be implemented but a serious study of questions like:

 The course will lean heavily on the foundational work of Donald McGavran, the man many call "the father of the modern Church Growth movement."

 "Most of us go to church expecting it to be a cruise ship.
 'Provide me with this program and that program.
 Cater to my every want and need.'

 "But Christianity isn't supposed to look like that.
 It is supposed to be a battleship fighting the powers of darkness and that isn't pretty.
 It can be really messy loving our neighbor and having compassion on the forgotten ones of this world."
 Sarah Dupray, Northwest Nazarene University student

 "Reaping isn't all there is to evangelism.
 In fact, reaping isn't even the hard labor.
 Any farmer knows that.
 It takes one day to harvest what you've cultivated and nurtured for months.
 Furthermore, the disciples were going to reap a harvest they hadn't sown.
 I planted, Paul said, Apollos watered, and God gave the increase.
 Paul handed off some souls to Apollos.
 God gave the increase.
 The soil must be cultivated, the seed planted and nurtured, and then comes the harvest."